Andrew-McGee/foam/README.md

 - Filters now work on albums view, artists view and tracks view
 - Series match to find other albums in multi disc or multi volume sets
 - Smart search from top bar with results page
-- Adding or removing favourites (blue star) from tracks and albums
+- Adding or removing favourites (coloured star) from tracks and albums
 - Playlist create, add & remove tracks from new or existing playlists
 - Rename and delete playlists from playlist tracks view
 - Clear queue